OlesMelnik/test-task/README.md

 # test-task
 test task for Clover Dynamic company

-This project is build on React.
+This project is build on React. 💠

-Download this project and run cmd from folder when you download it.

-First you need install important npm models
+Create a folder on computer and download this project.
+Open Comand Line in this folder and install important models using command:

 npm install

-Then you just need start the project
+Now you can run a project using command:

 npm run start